 So you want to cut those sharp, long nails but your toddler won’t let you.
 And each time you bring the nail clipper close to your toddler he or she would freak out or throw tantrums, now you are wondering how you can successfully cut those nails without putting up a fight.

-Even when you haven’t mistakenly cut their skin or inflicted any pain while nail trimming, your toddler seems to have developed some kind of phobia for the object.
-However, leaving the nails to grow for too long is not and should not be an option as it is unhygienic, some dirt would clog in the nails and this can lead to some illnesses.
+Even when you haven’t mistakenly cut their skin or inflicted any pain while nail trimming, your toddler seems to have developed some phobia for the object; however, leaving the nails to grow for too long is not and should not be an option as it is unhygienic, some dirt would clog in the nails, and this can lead to some illnesses.

-Since it is very important to keep those nails short, what then can you do to make the experience painless for your toddler and less of a struggle for you.
-There are many ways to get your toddler to stay calm throughout the process and we’ll be discussing them extensively in this article.
+Since it is essential to keep those nails short, what can you do to make the experience painless for your toddler and less of a struggle for you?
+There are many ways to get your toddler to stay calm throughout the process, and we’ll discuss them extensively in this article.

 7 Helpful Tips For Cutting Your Toddler’s Nails